 - Robertson v.
 Proquest Learning and Information LLC, 2010 CanLII 31314 (Ontario Superior Court of Justice)

-Daniel was named as an IP Star (Trademark and Copyright) in 2018, with firm clients singling out his "very knowledgeable" and "creative and business-oriented approach".
-The WTR 1000 has recognized Daniel in the enforcement and litigation category from 2014 to the present, with one firm client stating that he “is just brilliant.
+Daniel has been recognized as an IP Star (Trademark and Copyright) since 2018, with firm clients singling out his "very knowledgeable" and "creative and business-oriented approach" in connection with McCarthy Tétrault’s Tier One copyright practice and notable trademark practice.
+The WTR 1000 has recognized Daniel in the enforcement and litigation category since 2014, with one firm client stating that he “is just brilliant.
 He is very very sharp and is exceptionally conscientious, smart, courteous and very funny too”.
+Daniel is also ranked by Chambers for his intellectual property practice.

 Daniel is an adjunct professor in intellectual property law at the Osgoode Hall Law School at York University and a co-author of the texts Intellectual Property Law in Canada: Cases and Commentary (Carswell), Global Privacy and Security Law Reference (Aspen Publishers), and the User's Guide to Canadian Copyright Tariffs (McCarthy Tétrault).
 He was called upon to testify as an expert on the operations of the Copyright Board before the Senate Committee on Banking, Trade and Commerce, with his testimony singled out in the Committee’s subsequent report.